colvin/srcrr-legacy/README.md

 a directory of the given project name.
 The search terminates as soon as a directory is found.
 If the directory is found, Bourne-shell compatible shell script is emitted on standard output.
-This shell script provides the necessary instructions for changing directories and running additional contextualization commands using the optional `.srcrrrc` file.
+This shell script provides the necessary instructions for changing the working directory to the project and loading a series of optional initialization files.

+The system-wide file `/etc/srcrrrc` is checked first, followed by the user-wide `$HOME/.srcrrrc`, and finally the project-specific file `.srcrrrc` within the project directory.
+None of the files are required to exist.

-The `src` shell function is provided in the `func.*` files, which can be added to your shell initialization file (eg, `$HOME/.bashrc`).
+The `src` shell function is provided in the `srcrr.inc.*` files, which can be added to or sourced by your shell initialization file (eg, `$HOME/.bashrc`).
 This function invokes `srcrr` and executes the statements it emits in the current shell session.

-If the project directory contains a file named `.srcrrrc`, it will automatically be sourced into your current shell session.
-This provides the ability to run arbitrary setup operations when starting a development session: loading virtual environments, setting the terminal title, setting other environment variables, etc.
+The initialization files, if they exist, will be source into your current shell session.
+This provides the ability to run arbitrary setup operations when starting a development session: loading virtual environments, setting the terminal title, setting other environment variables, etc. Note that initialization files are sourced after changing the working directory into the project.

 If `srcrr` is not able to locate the given project directory, no output is produced.
 It is not an error for `SRCPATH` to contain a non-existent directory,